 She is not quite the design that one might expect for steel construction, because in the ‘Minds Eye’ of a vast majority of Sailors, steel is a heavy construction material and simply does not fit their vision as a classic, sleek, racing day-sailor.

-However, if ‘Lighting Strike’ was constructed of aluminum, the ‘Minds Eye’ of most Sailors would find this construction material acceptable for this classic sleek racing day-sailor, since aluminum construction is is equal in weight to a fiberglass constructed hull.
+However, if ‘Lighting Strike’ was constructed of aluminum, the ‘Minds Eye’ of most Sailors would find this construction material acceptable for this classic sleek racing day-sailor, since aluminum construction is about equal in weight to a fiberglass constructed hull.

 ‘Lighting Strike’ has a shoal keel, just my preference, as I wanted a boat that tracked well over a deep fin keel that would demand a bit more attention to the helm.